Discover this and other centuries-old traditions of the Tower of London

 Today, the tri-annual encounter only involves an exchange of words.

 Image: This photograph from 1957 shows choirboys beating a boundary stone.
-Having remembered its location, they are clearly in no danger of being thrashed themselves!

 The ‘Dues’ are one of several perks that the Constable of the Tower traditionally enjoyed.